Parkinson's Death Signs vs. Symptoms: How to Tell the Difference

 It is distressing at late stages when a once independent person becomes totally dependent and frail.
 These are the last chapters of the Parkinson's journey, marking the need for compassionate and comprehensive care.

 By the same token, emotional burden forms another aspect in this stage.
-The scenes of a family member’s decline, coupled with the physical strains of caregiving, often lead to the burning out and emotional depletion of caregivers.
-It is at these times that support needs to be solicited by the caregivers themselves, either through friends or family, or through professional respite services, in order to keep themselves going..
+The scenes of a family member's decline, coupled with the physical strains of caregiving, often lead to the burnout and emotional depletion of caregivers.
+It is at these times that support needs to be solicited by the caregivers themselves, either through friends or family, or through professional respite services, in order to keep themselves going.

 The 5 Stages of Parkinson's Disease

-To better understand the progression of Parkinson’s, it’s important to learn about the 5 stages of Parkinson’s disease.
+To better understand the progression of Parkinson's disease, it's important to learn about its 5 stages.
 Each stage presents unique challenges that affect both motor and non-motor abilities.
-Let’s explore these stages:

 Stage One: Mild Symptoms